 Parents/Carers see below for more information on who to talk to for support with mental well-being/mental health

 Are becoming a Mental Health and Well-being school so we will be happy to help you however, we can.
-Talk to child's teacher/ SENCO/ Headteacher/ Family Liaison Officer at school about anything that you may be feeling- 'let off your chest' and they can help point you in the right direction for some support.
+Talk to your child's teacher/ SENCO/ Headteacher/ Family Liaison Officer at school about anything that you may be feeling- 'let it off your chest' and they can help point you in the right direction for some support.
 With this first step you will feel better once you have spoken about it.

 There aim is to help improve the mental well-being of people experiencing difficulties such as feeling low, depressed, stressed, anxious, experiencing flashbacks of traumatic events etc..
 (See link below)

 This provides over the phone emotional support ( see link below)

 Parents/carers see link below for other services you may want to contact for support.